CHIEF EXECUTIVE OFFICER

 SUBJECT MATTER EXPERT- CRIMINAL LAW, INVESTIGATIONS, PROCEDURES

-Detective John Margetson is a 27-year veteran of the Toronto Police Service presently serving as a supervisor with the Organized Crime Enforcement-Drug Squad.
-Detective Margetson is presently a recognized drug expert providing expert testimony, at all levels of court, on major drug investigations and organized crime groups.
-Prior to becoming a police officer, Detective Margetson served in the Canadian Armed Forces as a section commander in the infantry.
-Detective Margetson has served in the Community Response Unit as well as being an investigator with the Homicide Squad, Major Crime Unit, Vice Section and Criminal Investigation Bureau.
+John Margetson is a 30 year veteran of the Toronto Police presently serving as a Detective with the Organized Crime Enforcement-Drug Squad.
+John is presently a recognized drug expert providing expert testimony, at all levels of court, on major drug investigation and organized crime groups.
+Prior to becoming a police officer, John served in the Canadian Armed Forces as a section commander in the infantry.
+John has served as an investigator with the Homicide Squad, Major Crime Unit, Vice Section and Criminal Investigation Bureau.
+He has also served in the Community Response Unit and the Public Safety Unit.

-Detective Margetson has provided numerous educational lectures on policing to various community and police organizations including the Ontario Police College.
-Detective Margetson presently instructs part-time at the Toronto Police College.
-While employed with the Canadian Armed Forces, Detective Margetson provided training and instruction in various areas such as the infantry leadership course and basic infantry training.
-Detective Margetson has completed his Baccalaureate of Applied Arts in Criminal Justice Studies, at the University of Guelph-Humber (2017) and received a college diploma in Police Foundations Leadership with Honors at Humber College (2015)
+John has completed his Baccalaureate of Applied Arts in Criminal Justice Studies, at the University of Guelph-Humber (2017) and received a college diploma in Police Foundations Leadership with Honors at Humber College (2015).